xflux-gui/fluxgui/README.md

 glib-compile-schemas .

 # EITHER install system wide
+#
+# Perhaps we're using setup.py incorrectly, but I'd expect it to create
+# files with permissions for regular users to access them, but it does
+# not.
+The 'umask 000' is necessary because otherwise setup.py will create
+# unreadable directories that aren't included in the installed.txt, e.g.
+#
+# /usr/local/share/icons
+# /usr/local/share/applications
+# /usr/local/lib/python3.5/dist-packages/fluxgui
-sudo ./setup.py install --record installed.txt
+sudo sh -c 'umask 000 && ./setup.py install --record installed.txt'
 xargs sudo chmod -R a+rX < installed.txt

-# EXCLUSIVE OR, install in your home directory.
-The binary installs
+# EXCLUSIVE OR, install in your home directory
+#
+# The fluxgui program installs
 # into ~/.local/bin, so be sure to add that to your PATH if installing
 # locally.
 In particular, autostarting fluxgui in Gnome will not work
 # if the locally installed fluxgui is not on your PATH.